+Julie Seberras is a senior manager of Wealth Planning Support at TD Wealth.
+She joins us now to tell us about some of these.
 And these are the top five things a planner advisor can do for you that might surprise you.
 Julie, let's jump right in.
-Let's start with number five.
-Planners can help you think about some of life's toughest events-- some of the stuff you don't want to talk about.
+Let's start with number 5.
+Planners can help you think about some of life's toughest events, some of the stuff you don't want to talk about.

-KIM PARLEE: Number four, that they can see the future.
-Now, we don't mean they're clairvoyant.
+- Number 4 is that they can see the future.
+Now we don't mean they're clairvoyant.
 But really, they can just see the consequences of your financial actions.

-KIM PARLEE: OK, number three on the list-- they can make you behave.
-And the idea, I think, here is that planners and advisors can sometimes see common behaviors that you have that you may be self-sabotaging your own finances.
+- OK, number 3 on the list-- they can make you behave.
+And the idea I think here is that planners and advisors can sometimes see common behaviors that you have that you may be self-sabotaging your own finances.

-- Now, number two-- this one's interesting-- helping with marital bliss.
+- Now number 2, this one's interesting-- helping with marital bliss.
 We know spouses can fight about money.
 And you're saying a planner advisor can actually help declare the winner.

-- Well, a planner must remain objective.
+- Well, planner must remain objective.
 However, they can try to get everybody on the same page.
-So what might surprise you is that your planner can facilitate a discussion that really surfaces what's important to everybody-- your own unique goals, and priorities, and values.
+So what might surprise you is that your planner can facilitate a discussion that really surfaces what's important to everybody-- your own unique goals and priorities and values.
 And from there, they can help come up with some common goals and objectives that you're working towards as a couple.